SarahAsbury/retainresolve/README.md

 ## Use
-Once package is installed, use following command in R for retain-resolve glom documenation:
+Once package is installed, use following command in R for retain-resolve function documenation:

 ?retain.resolve_genus